-For example, the original list of goods in Class 33 reads alcoholic beverages including beer, wines and spirits.
+For example, the original list of goods in Class 32 reads non-alcoholic beverages including mineral water, fruit juices and tea.

-Since beer [alcoholic beverages] is proper to Class 32, the applicant will be requested to transfer the term to Class 32, even if Class 32 was not listed in the original application.
-If the applicant agrees, the application will then cover the said goods in Classes 32 and 33.
+Since the natural class for tea is Class 30, the applicant will be requested to transfer the term to Class 30, even if this class was not listed in the original application.
+If the applicant agrees, the application will then cover these goods in Classes 30 and 32.

-When transferring a term from one class to another, the scope of protection originally applied for, defined by additional information, also needs to be taken into account.
-In the example above, the simple addition of the term beer to Class 32 would in fact mean an unacceptable broadening of the original scope of protection, since the application only includes alcoholic beverages.
-As such, the term beer in Class 32 would, however, also cover non-alcoholic beer, thus going beyond the original scope of protection.
-Therefore, to illustrate the principle, the term to be transferred to Class 32 should specifically read beer [alcoholic beverages].
+When transferring a term from one class to another, the scope of protection originally applied for also needs to be taken into account.
+In the example above, transferring tea to Class 5 (as medicinal tea) would not be possible as this would mean an unacceptable broadening of the original scope of protection.
+The original list of goods in Class 32 only includes non-alcoholic beverages without medicinal properties, so these goods do not therefore cover medicinal tea.